top of page

 CONTENT

 As the Katapult Pro software platform continues to grow and mature, it is becoming more important for our clients to have control over the various configurable aspects of the software.
-The Logic Editor in Katapult Pro gives users an easy-to-use interface where users can build out logical statements and scriptlets, analogous to Microsoft Excel functions, with as much or as little complexity as they require.
+The Logic Editor in Katapult Pro gives users an interface where users can build out logical statements and scriptlets, analogous to Microsoft Excel functions, with as much or as little complexity as they require.

 Statement Structure